Make a Will Month – Opportunities for Impact through NYF’s Legacy Circle!

 And if you are interested in learning more about joining NYF’s Legacy Circle or in identifying the best options for your planned gift, please let us know right away by calling 415-331-8585 or emailing email@example.com.
 Though we are unable to officially give personal legal or tax advice, we are prepared to share ideas you may bring to your attorney, tax advisor, and trusted family members.

-We are always happy to discuss the most impactful ways our community can join us in providing Health, Freedom, Shelter, and Education to children in Nepal for years to come.
-For more information, please visit our Legacy Gifts page.
+We are always happy to discuss the most impactful ways our community can join us in providing Education, Health, Shelter, and Freedom to children in Nepal for years to come.